paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-15d-alaska-natural-gas-pipeline.md

   (B) for the design and construction of a training facility to be located in Fairbanks, Alaska, to support an Alaska gas pipeline training program.

-(2) **Coordination with existing programs** — The training program established with the grants authorized under paragraph (1) shall be consistent with the vision and goals set forth in the State of Alaska Unified Plan, as developed pursuant to the Workforce Investment Act of 1998 ([29 U.S.C.
-2801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2801&num=0&edition=prelim) et seq.).
+(2) **Coordination with existing programs** — The training program established with the grants authorized under paragraph (1) shall be consistent with the vision and goals set forth in the State of Alaska unified plan or combined plan, as appropriate, as developed pursuant to section 3112 or 3113, as appropriate, of title 29.

 **(b) Requirements for grants** The Secretary shall make a grant under subsection (a) only if—